 The best advice to start exercising is to start running at your own pace.
 The runner can control the running speed himself at any time.
 To increase the rate, he puts his weight more on the front area.
 To slow down, he slows down his pace.
-Also, he can switch to the back of the treadmill to slow down and use the arm bars to hold on.
+Also, he can switch to the back of the self-propelled treadmill curve to slow down and use the arm bars to hold on.

 Who are curved treadmills for?

 Curved treadmills are suitable for everyone interested in running and wants to train indoors regardless of the weather.
 Beginners, in particular, can benefit from the ease of use of these devices.
-Thanks to its joint-gentle effect, the treadmill can also be used for rehabilitation purposes.
+Thanks to its joint-gentle effect, the self-propelled treadmill curve can also be used for rehabilitation purposes.

 Maybe someone would like to test their limits with their running speed.
 A curved treadmill is just as well advised as someone who wants to start a targeted high-intensity interval training.
 Those who value environmentally friendly training have the best opportunity to do so with a curved treadmill.

 The so-called minimalists should also feel addressed because the treadmill’s operation is possible without any significant inconvenience or prior activities.